-Northern parts of Australia get almost no rain in July.
-This is the middle of the dry season in the tropical north.
+Northern parts of Australia get almost no rain as this is the middle of the dry season in the tropical north.
 Darwin remains hot, with average highs of 86°F (30°C) and lows of 68°F (20°C).
 But, there is practically no rain here in June, July, or August.
 Humidity is at a low, which most travelers will find more comfortable.
-Northern Queensland towns are a bit cooler but still warm: Townsville, for example, has July highs of 77°F (25°C).
-Rainfall is still low though, so July is a comfortable time to visit northern parts of Australia.
+Northern Queensland towns are a bit cooler but still warm: Townsville, for example, has July highs of 77°F (25°C), with little rain.

 Schools tend to take mid-winter holidays in early July for a couple of weeks (these sometimes start in late June).
 Australians from the south often like to travel north to escape their winter, so you'll likely encounter many domestic tourists in July, especially during the July school holidays.